Catch the glorious London Fields meadow before it fades away!

-The 'river' in River of Flowers is an evocative way of describing the planting of urban meadows in 'rivers' or 'trails' of floral forage for bees, butterflies and other insect pollnators.
+The 'river' in River of Flowers is an evocative way of describing the planting of urban meadows in 'trails' or 'rivers' of floral forage for bees, butterflies and other insect pollnators.
 It describes the flight path of the pollinators as much as it does the flow of wildflowers.

-A bee does not distinguish between wildflowers or cultivated edibles, between public or private land, and between wildflower gardens or what has sprung up naturally.
 A bee has no borders or boundaries.
-Wherever a wildflower grows and a bee or butterfly can forage, there is the River of Flowers.
+It does not distinguish between wildflowers or cultivated edibles, between public or private land, and between wildflower gardens or what has sprung up naturally.
+Wherever a wildflower grows and a bee can forage, there is the River of Flowers.

 Let us know about the innovative and inspiring ways you are growing wildflowers and edibles in your city!